giumbone/SportsStore/README.md

-SportsStore is a Flask-based web application designed for showcasing and managing a dynamic inventory of sports products.
-It features an intuitive interface for both customers and administrators, providing functionalities such as product browsing, search, and management.
-This repository contains the main application setup, route definitions, and the necessary configurations to run the app in debug mode for development purposes.
+# SportsStore

+SportsStore is a web application for a sports shop that allows users to browse products, add them to a cart, and order delivery.
+The project uses TypeScript for the frontend, Python for the backend, and Go for handling order processing.